hugozap/simple-and-fun-tools-for-creators/readme.md

-# Fun tools
+# Simple and fun to use tools for creators.

 List of tools for building stuff (and enjoying the process).
 The criteria for selection:

 - Self contained.
 (Good out of the box experience or at least not very painful)
-- Not big learning curve.
+- Not big learning curve (Quick feedback loop).
 - Good documentation and examples.
-- Simple to use.
+- Simplicity valued.
 - No subscription needed.
 - Can be used offline.